Federal Workers’ Compensation Doctors for Injured Prison Workers in Texas

 Common Causes Of Injury For Texas Prison Workers

-Because they work in correctional facilities, and because they work in the vicinity of prisoners, prison workers are susceptible to a specific set of injuries, accidents, and incidents.
+Because they work in correctional facilities, and because they work in the vicinity of prisoners, prison workers are susceptible to a specific set of accidents and incidents.
 For example, the leading causes of both fatal and non-fatal injuries for prison workers are assaults and violent acts – a problem that is not faced by many other types of workers in other industries.
 Here are the top five most common causes of injury for correctional center workers, according to the National Institute of Occupational Safety and Health:

-- Repetitive stress injuries and overexertion.
+- Repetitive stress and overexertion.
 Correctional officers are not just faced with the danger of inmates, they are also injured by the day-to-day physical stresses of their jobs.
 For example, officers often must slide heavy metal prison doors open and shut throughout their shift, a repetitive motion that can cause tendonitis, carpal tunnel syndrome, neck problems, and back problems.
-They must also engage in heavy lifting, extensive walking, and other physical tasks, all of which can lead to overexertion and overuse injuries.
+They must also engage in heavy lifting, extensive walking, and other physical tasks, all of which can lead to overexertion and overuse.
 Overexertion makes up 20 percent of all non-fatal prison worker injuries.

 - Contact with objects and equipment.
 About 18 percent of non-fatal prison worker injuries are caused by contact with objects and equipment.
 This could involve being struck by a falling object, such as a ring of keys or filing cabinet, or being harmed by machinery or equipment.
-These accidents can lead to a wide range of injuries, from hand and wrist injuries to leg and knee injuries.
+These accidents can lead to a wide range of health issues, from hand and wrist injuries to leg and knee injuries.

 - Transportation accidents.
-A shocking 40 percent of prison worker fatalities are due to transportation injuries, such as when a prison bus crashes, or when a worker is struck by a vehicle while on the job.
+A shocking 40 percent of prison worker fatalities are due to transportation accidents, such as when a prison bus crashes, or when a worker is struck by a vehicle while on the job.
 Prison workers are not always on the cell block or in an office – a significant number of correctional officers spend time either in motor vehicles or around motor vehicles.
 Like all other jobs that involve transportation, car and bus accidents are a large source of accidents and injuries.

 Common Types Of On-The-Job Injuries Suffered By Dallas Jail Employees

 Some types of injuries are more common in correctional officers than in other types of Texas workers.
-These injuries include:
+These include:

 - Hand and wrist injuries.
 Correctional officers should be wary of repetitive motion and overuse injuries to their wrists and hands, especially since they open and close heavy doors throughout their day, handle heavy equipment, and transport prisoners.
 Problems like carpal tunnel and tendonitis are common and should be treated quickly and early.

-How Work Injury MD Helps Injured Prison Workers
+How We Can Help Injured Prison Workers

 Our clinic offers: